128technology/docs/docs/about_support_policy.md

 ### Extended Maintenance & Support

-Extended maintenance & support may be available for certain releases after EOM for a fee.
-In order to receive extended maintenance and support, you must also maintain active subscriptions for the products in question for the duration of the extended maintenance and support period.
+Extended maintenance and support may be available for certain releases after EOM.
+To request extended maintenance for a release, customers and partners should contact a 128 Technology sales representative.
+In order to receive Extended Maintenance and Support, you must also maintain active subscriptions for the products in question for the duration of the extended maintenance and support period.

 ### End-of-life products